alexandretrotel/feedyourai/README.md

 # FeedYourAI

-A command-line tool to combine text files from a directory into a single file for AI processing, with flexible filtering options.
+A command-line tool to combine files from a directory into a single file for AI processing, with flexible filtering options.

 ## Features